tlamart/100-days-of-code/log.md

 **Thoughts:** I'm banging my head on the last exercice, I cannot figure an _easy_ way to solve it, but I love the struggle !

 **Link to work:**

+### Day 3: January 4, 2025

+**Today's Progress:** Watched lecture from weeks 3 and 4, finished tideman !
+And started week 4 exercices.

+**Thoughts:** Still (re)discovering a lot of stuff !
+I'm enjoying every moments of the journey so far !